How to Get from Nice to Monaco: Every Option Explained

 Transport Travel Time Cost (One-Way) Best For Booking Required Frequency

-Blade Helicopter 7 minutes From €195 per person Premium speed, scenic aerial transfer Yes — book via Blade app On-demand
+Blade Helicopter 7 minutes From €195 per person Premium speed, scenic aerial transfer Yes, book via Blade app On-demand

-Héli-Air Monaco / Monacair Helicopter 7 minutes From €195–€200 per person Bucket list Riviera experience Yes — book in advance Scheduled and on-demand
+Héli-Air Monaco / Monacair Helicopter 7 minutes From €195 to €200 per person Bucket list Riviera experience Yes, book in advance Scheduled and on-demand

-Train (SNCF / TER) 22–23 minutes €4–€5 Speed, reliability, solo and group travel No — buy at station or tap to pay Every 30 minutes
+Train (SNCF / TER) 20 to 25 minutes €4 to €5 Speed, reliability, solo and group travel No, buy at station or tap to pay Every 30 minutes

 Bus 600 (Zou!
-Express) Faster than Bus 100 €2.50 Budget-friendly with shorter travel time No — pay on board Every 15 minutes
+Express) Faster than Bus 100 €2.50 Budget-friendly with shorter travel time No, pay on board Every 15 minutes

-Bus 100 (Coastal Route) ~75 minutes €1.50 Scenic coastal views on a budget No — pay on board Throughout the day
+Bus 100 (Coastal Route) ~75 minutes €1.50 Scenic coastal views on a budget No, pay on board Throughout the day

-Uber 25–40 minutes €70–€90 App-based convenience, no cash needed No — book via Uber app On-demand
+Uber 25 to 40 minutes €70 to €90 App-based convenience, no cash needed No, book via Uber app On-demand

-Standard Taxi 25–40 minutes €80–€120 Door-to-door without pre-booking No — hail at rank On-demand
+Standard Taxi 25 to 40 minutes €80 to €120 Door-to-door without pre-booking No, hail at rank On-demand

-Private Transfer (SIXT ride / Blacklane) 30–45 minutes €90–€110 Groups, luggage, fixed-price guarantee Yes — book 24 hours ahead On-demand
+Private Transfer (SIXT ride / Blacklane) 30 to 45 minutes €90 to €110 Groups, luggage, fixed-price guarantee Yes, book 24 hours ahead On-demand

 How Far Is Nice from Monaco?